AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ## Surviving the Game

 Most of the game will be handled through free-form role-playing.
 Players will state their intentions, explore the scenes together, and generally free-play on their own without need of too much guidance from the CiC.
 Sometimes, there might be an issue or question at hand, like “Do we find some hidden caches of grenades inside this dumpster?” or “Can I use this hypo-spray stuff to clean the Infected wound?” and such.
 In these moments, the CiC is free to make an instant call on it and just say “sure, that’s awesome” or “hell no, that’s retarded,” but she may also decide instead to leave it to chance and let the cards decide.
-This involves a **<span style="font-variant:small-caps;">Quickie</span>** test.
+This involves a ***Quickie*** test.

 Other times, one or more players may directly oppose the narration of another player at the table, or even the CiC.
-In such cases, the CiC can declare that the conflict requires them to take it to a **<span style="font-variant:small-caps;">Showdown</span>**, and let their cards and Characteristics determine whose version of the story holds true.
+In such cases, the CiC can declare that the conflict requires them to take it to a ***Showdown***, and let their cards and Characteristics determine whose version of the story holds true.

 ### When to Use the Cards